Football Features

 It was one of the great European nights, and we all doff our caps to Ottmar Hitzfeld, because Lippi’s XI was simply ridiculous.
 Under the Italian’s tutelage was Conte, Zidane and Deschamps, three coaches who have gone on to define the modern era and entered the managerial Hall of Fame.

-Collectively they have lifted three Champions Leagues, one World Cup, one Premier League title, three Serie A scudettos, two La Ligas, a Ligue 1 medal, as well as a handful of other domestic titles such as the FA Cup and a Coupe de la Ligue.
+Collectively they have lifted three Champions Leagues, one World Cup, one Premier League title, three Serie A Scudettos, two La Ligas, a Ligue 1 medal, as well as a handful of other domestic titles such as the FA Cup and a Coupe de la Ligue.
 Not a shabby trophy cabinet.

 Lazio 1999/00